norlab-ulaval/icra_workshop_field_robotics/README.md

 ## Submission guidelines

-FR workshop accepts contributions based on the following criteria:

-- The submission should be from 2 to 8 pages long.
-The paper should follow the [IEEE RAS template](http://ras.papercept.net/conferences/support/tex.php).
-- The review process is single-blind.
-- Submissions should contain a clear focus on field robotics and feature lessons learned and/or field experience reports.
-- We welcome prospective and conceptual papers as well.
+The selection of the participants for the poster sessions will be based on submitted posters, following these criteria:

+The selection of the participants for the poster sessions will be based on submitted posters, following these criteria:
+- Relevance of the contribution with respect to field robotics (e.g., unacceptable would be only simulation, weak would be on a campus, strong would include challenging outdoor and remote locations;
+- Evidence of the proposed results based on field experiments (e.g., weak would be a single experiment, strong would be multiple visits to a site or multiple sites);
+Quality of the analysis (e.g., unacceptable would be anecdotal results, weak would be qualitative results or time series, strong would be quantitative results with statistical evidence).

-- The papers should be submitted on [Microsoft CMT](https://cmt3.research.microsoft.com/FRICRA2025).
+- The posters should be submitted on [Microsoft CMT](https://cmt3.research.microsoft.com/FRICRA2025).

-- Accepted papers will be available on the workshop website.
-The authors of accepted papers will be invited to present their results in a poster session during the workshop.
+In addition to a poster presentation, a subselection of the submitted posters will be made for rapid-fire talks to provide added exposure to emerging researchers (e.g., PhD students, early career professors).
+This selection will be made based on:
+The potential for visually interesting results;
+Meaningfulness of the lessons learned through field experiments and expert interviews.

 # Competition